actionhero/node-resque/README.md

   scheduler.start();

   // //////////////////////
-  // REGESTER FOR EVENTS //
+  // REGISTER FOR EVENTS //
   // //////////////////////

   worker.on("start", () => {